 Welcome!

-This research study captures the experiences and perspectives of both residents and installers involved in the Social Housing Decarbonisation Fund.
+This research study captures the views and experiences of tenants, residents and installers involved in the Social Housing Decarbonisation Fund.

-Your landlord or Housing Association is interested in making sure your home is warm and affordable to heat.
+Your landlord is interested in making sure your home is warm and affordable to heat.
 They have therefore been working with the Government to ensure they can access resources and support to make improvements to your home.
-The Social Housing Decarbonisation Fund provides support to landlords and Housing Associations to install insulation and other measures that can make your home more energy efficient.
+The Government’s Social Housing Decarbonisation Fund provides support to social housing landlords to install energy saving measures such as insulation and other measures that can make your home more energy efficient.

-The Social Housing Decarbonisation Fund and this research study are being funded by the Department for Energy Security and Net Zero.
-Those who have been selected to take part in this research study will initially receive a letter or email inviting them to complete a survey.
-These communications will be sent by the survey administrator, IFF Research.
+The Social Housing Decarbonisation Fund and this research are being funded by the Department for Energy Security and Net Zero.
+All communications will be sent by the survey administrator, IFF Research.

 Why have I been invited to take part?